jacques42/photobooth/README.md

 Requires node.js on the photobooth webserver.

 For debugging switch on dev settings in photobooth.
-Logs will be filed in "io_server.log" in the web server root directory for photobooth (e.g. /var/www/html/photobooth/io_server.log).
+Logs will be written to "data/tmp/io_server.log"  directory for photobooth.
 Clients will log to browser console.

 ## Changelog
+- 2020-02-02: All languages, restart servers at config change
-- 2020-02-02: Initial version Remote Buzzer
+- 2020-02-01: Initial version Remote Buzzer
-- 2020-01:    Pulled updated from 2.1.0 release
+- 2020-01-XX: Pulled updated from 2.1.0 release